Every child matters: Orange Shirt Day

 "The Helen Betty Osborne Ininiw Education Resource Centre in Norway House, north of Winnipeg, receives a level of funding that few other Indigenous institutions enjoy.
 Its teachers help their students to develop their abilities and their sense of pride.
 In addition to teaching academic subjects, the school reconnects students with their ancestral culture."

-Please also take a moment to use this website to look up:
+Please also take a moment to check Did You Live Near a Residential School (CBC) to look up:

 • The closest Residential School site(s) to where you currently live